 Except for citizens from Malta, it isn’t possible for foreigners to own property in Libya.

-Types of housing in Libya
+Types of accommodation in Libya

 Finding accommodation in Libya

 At first, finding accommodation in Libya may seem a daunting task.
 If at all possible, expats should ask their employer to help them find safe and suitable accommodation.
-If an expat doesn’t speak Arabic or French, the language barrier may make the process even more difficult.
+If an expat doesn’t speak Arabic or French, the language barrier may make the process difficult.

 The best approach to finding accommodation in Libya is by approaching a real-estate agent.
 There are many established companies who have experience with helping foreigners find housing.
 Expats should ensure they understand the agent’s fees and conditions before they start looking for properties.
 Typically, an agent’s commission is the equivalent of one month's rent on a one-year lease and half a month's rent on a six-month lease.

 Word of mouth is also a popular way of getting things done in Libya.
 Expats who have friends or colleagues already living in the country should not be shy to use these contacts to find housing.
 Alternatively, in recent years, Libya has seen an increase in online property sites.
 Expats should note though that many of these sites don’t keep their listings current and many properties may already have been rented out.

 Rental contracts in Libya vary quite dramatically.
 It is important that expats fully understand the terms of the lease they are signing.
 It is recommended that expats ask a friend or colleague who understands Arabic to look over the contract before signing anything.
 Most housing contracts in Libya are for six months and above, though one-year leases are preferred.
 Homeowners also appreciate payment of the entire contract in advance.
 However, there are possibilities to negotiate alternative payment plans.